 - Cuts Costs.
 Probate costs can be exorbitant, particularly in California wherein the Probate Court awards executor fees and attorney fees based on a percentage of the decedent’s gross estate and can be as much as 5% or more.

 - Saves Time.
-An average probate proceeding, just like most judicial proceedings, typically lasts anywhere from a minimum of nine months up to several years.
+An average probate proceeding, just like most judicial proceedings, typically lasts anywhere from a minimum of twelve months up to several years.
 With a living trust, the property can pass to your named beneficiaries in a matter of months or less.

 - Assures privacy.
 Probate proceedings are public.
 Anybody can gain access to your most personal information.
 Living trusts are completely private.
 No one, except your beneficiaries and heirs, can find out what you own, or who you are leaving it to, thus eliminating the potential for “scam artists” to prey on recently widowed individuals.

 - Avoids multi-state problems.
 If you die with property in more than one state, separate probate proceedings must be conducted, which adds to the cost and delays of probate.
 With a living trust, all assets from each separate state are placed into one trust, thus avoiding the need for multiple probates.

 - Discourages legal challenges.
 As a general rule, trusts are much more difficult to contest than will.
 A Will must be probated in the Probate Court and at the initial hearing any interested person may contest the Will.
 In order to challenge a trust, an individual must file a petition then provide evidence to satisfy their burden of proof.
 Obviously, this costly and time consuming process discourages most individuals from challenging a trust without a legitimate complaint.